 The rise of Indigenous filmmakers has also had a transformative impact on Canadian society.
 Directors like Jeff Barnaby, who is Mi'kmaq, have produced films that center on the experiences of Canada's Indigenous inhabitants, bringing stories of resilience, oppression, and survival to the forefront.
 These films are not just reshaping the Canadian Indian identity.
 Still, they are also sparking critical conversations around reconciliation and Indigenous sovereignty in the broader Canadian society.

-The following images show aboriginal art in canada.
+The following images show some examples of aboriginal art in canada.

 aboriginal art Canada